Njisanes9/CapaCiti---Python/README.md

 # Integration

 The data can be transferred efficiently in various methods.
-One approach is know as extract, transform, and load(ETL).
+One approach is known as extract, transform, and load(ETL).
 This method consist of three phases:

 - Extract: In this phase, you extract data from the source system and place it in a staging area.
 The goal of the extract phase is to move data from a relational database into a flat file as quickly as possible.